General Information and Clinical Experience

 - Fellowship among its members.”

-Andre Gardette, our resident assistant, is a crucial part of every inpatient team and provides administrative support to the physician team. .
+Our resident assistant is a crucial part of every inpatient team and provides administrative support to the physician team.
 The resident assistant optimizes learning by taking responsibility for a huge number of administrative tasks that traditionally were assigned to trainees.
 Trainees, therefore, spend more time on direct patient care and education.
 Some of the resident assistant responsibilities include: scheduling patients for follow-up appointments; obtaining lab results and medical records from referring institutions; calling pharmacies and sending in prescriptions; obtaining radiology studies and placing them into our computer system; ensuring families have appropriate discharge planning; coordinating specialty nursing escorts for our patients; and much more.

 Inpatient call is taken by the PM&R residents.
 SCI fellows are not part of an overnight or weekend call rotation.